-The U.K. will continue to participate fully in the current (2014-2020) Erasmus and European Solidarity Corps (ESC) programs, meaning those who study, train, volunteer, or spend time abroad through Erasmus exchanges that were confirmed during that period can participate fully and for the full duration of their exchange - even if it continues beyond the U.K.’s exit from the scheme on 1 January 2021.
+The U.K. will continue to participate fully in the current (2014-2020) Erasmus+ and European Solidarity Corps (ESC) programs, meaning those who study, train, volunteer, or spend time abroad through Erasmus exchanges that were confirmed during that period can participate fully and for the full duration of their exchange - even after the U.K.’s exit from the scheme on 1 January 2021.

 If you arrived in the U.K. before 1 January 2021, you will not need a visa if your studies will only last six additional months or less, but you’ll need to apply online for Britain’s EU Settlement Scheme, which is free of charge.
 You should apply as soon as possible when you arrive in the U.K. and before 30 June 2021.
 If you plan to arrive in the U.K. from 1 January 2021 onwards, and/or you are studying a course that is longer than six months in length, you will need to apply for a student visa.

 Will I now have to pay fees to complete my studies in the U.K. under the Erasmus scheme?

 As stated, those whose studies were arranged under the previous program will be able to complete their studies without paying additional fees.
 However, if you are planning to stay on to study longer than six months or are applying to study in the U.K. after the U.K. departed from Erasmus+, you will need to pay for a student visa and health surcharge.
 These cost €391 (£348) and €528 (£470) per year, respectively.

 How will this affect U.K. students currently completing Erasmus+ courses in the EU?